What is pluralism? What does the Pluralism Project do?

 Please email email@example.com with the corrections you suggest, and we may make the changes ourselves or may need to contact the researcher.
 Unlike the directory, the Center Profiles are the work of individual researchers and reflect a snapshot of a particular time in a center’s history.
 We appreciate receiving updates.

 Currently, we are no longer able to offer research funding.

 Did you find the answer to your question?
-If no, please contact us at email@example.com.
+If not, please contact us at firstname.lastname@example.org.
 We’d be happy to help!